 Common Name: Yerba Buena

-Micromeria chamissonis is a Perennial up to 0.10 metres tall.
+Micromeria chamissonis is a perennial plant that can grow up to 0.10 metres tall.

 It has edible, medicinal and miscellaneous uses.